 Having a full understanding of interview techniques is essential when conducting fact-finding interviews.
 The officer in charge of the initial attendance should be first to be interviewed because he can provide very useful information.
 He will have carried out his own investigation and be able to provide names of relevant people who may be able to assist in your investigation.
 He will have interviewed the person who discovered the fire, maybe the owners, occupiers, bystanders, and crews of other appliances.
 The information that can be gathered by interviewing eyewitnesses are, how the fire behaved in the early stages, the rate of growth of the fire and what part of the building was first involved.
 Colour of the smoke and flames will give indications of the materials involved in the fire.
 Firefighters will be able to establish if the premises had been subjected to an illegal entry, if doors were wedged open and if the fire spread faster that one would expect.

 You now can move onto the next stage but this does not preclude you from interviewing witnesses again to clarify points.
 Liaison between other agencies such as the Police, Forensic Service Laboratories and insurance investigators is very important in maintaining good co-operation and ensuring that all skills from each authority are used to their best advantage.
-The Police are the experts and they use a system called investigative interviewing which is fully explained in a document produced by the New Zealand Police called Review of Investigative Interviewing which explains much better than I could.
+The Police are the experts and they use a system called investigative interviewing which is fully explained in a document produced by the New Zealand Police called Review of Investigative Interviewing.
 There are also many books and training courses on this subject depending on how deep you wish to study this aspect.

 Locating the seat of the fire